-The Visiting Student Learning Opportunities (VSLO) is the AAMC program designed to streamline the application process for senior "away" electives at other LCME teaching hospitals in the United States.
-This service requires allows students to submit one application effectively reducing paperwork, minimizing miscommunication, and making better use of time.
+The Visiting Student Learning Opportunities (VSLO) is the AAMC program designed to streamline the application process for M4 "away" electives at other LCME teaching hospitals in the United States.
+This service allows students to submit one application, effectively reducing paperwork, minimizing miscommunication, and making better use of time.

 VSLO also provides a centralized location for managing offers and tracking decisions.
 To see when schools begin accepting applications for the current academic year, go to the VSLO website and read the Review Host Institution Information section.
 Activating the link in that section will provide the list of participating institutions, the dates they begin accepting applications, fees, and any required documentation.
 Each program is different, so read their instructions carefully.

 The majority of medical schools use VSLO to process elective requests.
 The remainder continue to use their own paper-based application system.
 If you are not applying to a school on VSLO, use the AAMC Extramural Electives Compendium (EEC) for visiting student application information.

 Any program still using a paper application requires a “dean’s statement or cover sheet."
 You must fill out the application in its entirety and bring it to the Office of Enrollment Management and Registrar.
 The Senior Director of Enrollment Management and Assistant Registrar will work with the Senior Dean of Student Affairs to complete a cover letter and certification.
 Do not send blank applications.
 The Office of Enrollment Management and Registrar keeps copies of all paper applications.

 - Check VSLO first – if the school is using VSLO, follow those instructions.
 For those programs that do not utilize VSLO, contact them or download their visiting student application from their web site.

 - Carefully read and fill out your portion of the application.

 - Transcripts, letters of good standing, and proof of liability insurance will be provided by the Office of Enrollment Managment and Registrar.

 - Immunization records will be released to you once you complete a Consent to Disclose Information from Educational Records form and return it to the Office of Enrollment Management and Registrar.